-Our ability to utilize our estimated federal net operating loss, carryforwards and federal tax credits may be limited under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code.
-The limitations apply if an "ownership change," as defined by Section 382 of the Code, occurs.
+Our ability to utilize our estimated federal net operating loss, carryforwards and federal tax credits may be limited under Sections 382 and 383 of the Code.
+Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
+It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
+In addition, the limitations apply if an "ownership change," as defined by Section 382 of the Code, occurs.
 If we have experienced an ownership change at any time since our formation, we may already be subject to limitations on our ability to utilize our existing net operating losses and other tax attributes to offset taxable income.
-In addition, future changes in our stock ownership (including in connection with future offerings, as well as other change net operating loss carryforwards and other tax attributes to offset taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
-As of December 31, 2016, we had estimated federal and state net operating loss carryforwards of approximately \$5.3 million and \$8.6 million, respectively, and Edifornia research and development credits of approximately \$0.0 million and \$3.4 million, respectively, which could be limited if we have estimated federal and the there may be additional ownership changes in the future, however, we believe ownership changes likely occurred in both 2015 and 2016.
-As a result, we have estimated that the use of our net operating loss carryforwards and research and development credits we estimate can be used in the future, which remain fully offset by a valuation allowance to reduce the net asset to zero.
+Future changes in our stock ownership (including in connection with future offerings, as well as other changes that may be outside of our control), may trigger an ownership change and, consequently, limitations under Sections 382 and 383 of the Code.
+As a result, if we earn net taxable income, our ability to use our estimated pre-change net operating loss carryforwards and other tax attributes to offset United States federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+As of December 31, 2017, we had estimated federal and state net operating loss carryforwards of approximately \$13.6 million and \$15.0 million, respectively, and estimated federal and California research and development credits of approximately \$5,000 and \$3,395,000, respectively, which could be limited if we have experienced or do experience any "ownership changes."
+We have not completed a study to assess whether an ownership change has occurred or whether there have been multiple ownership changes since our formation, due to the complexity and cost associated with such a study, and the fact that there may be additional ownership changes in the future, however, we believe ownership changes likely occurred in each year from 2015 through 2018.
+As a result, we have estimated that the use of our net operating loss is limited and the amounts above represent the remaining net operating loss carryforwards and research and development credits we estimate can be used in the future, which remain fully offset by a valuation allowance to reduce the net asset to zero.